-The new headlines emerging daily about the spread of Coronavirus, it’s easy to feel out of control anytime we face the uncertainty and unknown.
-Where might it strike next?
-Who will get sick?
+With the world Pandemic and spreading of Coronavirus, it’s easy to feel out of control anytime we face the uncertainty and unknown.
 It’s distracting and depleting.
-It’s also an opportunity to strengthen our resilience muscle.
-We are ALL in this together.
+But it is also an opportunity to strengthen our resilience muscle.

 IT IS TIME TO STRENGTHEN OUR RESILIENCE MUSCLE

 2020 is a year we will never forget!